ml-in-barcelona/jsoo-react/interop.md

 2. Use OCaml `external` statements to define the types, and then do the transformations on the JavaScript side.
 External functions are the same way that OCaml offers to [interop with C code](https://caml.inria.fr/pub/docs/manual-ocaml/intfc.html) as well.
 3. Use `gen_js_api` and create interface files so that the tool generates all the mapping code for you :)

-The approach being used in `rroo` is the third, as it automates all the conversions needed and doesn't require to think about them
+The approach being used in `jsoo-react` is the third, as it automates all the conversions needed and doesn't require to think about them

 #### Adding a new binding to a React function